CYB08/ATPGCN/README.md

     Generate_Prbs_02.py

 ### Persistent homology-Based Topology Feature
-we extract the persistent homology features of brain conectivity network from an algebraic topology analysis.
+We extract the persistent homology features of brain conectivity network from an algebraic topology analysis.

     Generate_TopoFeat_03.py